Nabil Abdulrashid

-Mohamed Nasir Nabil Abdul Rashid bin Suleman Obineche, known as Nabil Abdulrashid (born 3 September 1985) is an English comedian of Nigerian descent.
-In 2010, at the age of 25, he became the youngest black comedian to perform stand-up at the Hammersmith Apollo.
+Mohamed Nasir Nabil Abdul Rashid bin Suleman Obineche, known as Nabil Abdulrashid (born 3 September 1985) is an English comedian, In 2010, at the age of 25, he became the youngest black comedian to perform stand-up at the Hammersmith Apollo.

 Early life

-Abdulrashid was born in North London, England to a medical doctor father and a politician/businesswoman mother.
+Abdulrashid was born in north London, England, to a medical doctor father and a politician/businesswoman mother.

-During the 1940-1950s, Abdulrashid's father studied medicine in Soviet Union (now Russia), whilst the Soviets were training African doctors.
+Abdulrashid's father studied medicine in the Soviet Union (now Russia), while the Soviets were training African doctors.
 His father married his first wife, an Afghan woman, during the Russo-Afghan War.
 His father then moved to England and opened up a hospital.
-He then moved back to Nigeria, where he met Abdul Rashid's mother.
+He then moved back to Nigeria, where he met Abdulrashid's mother, before moving back to England.

-After moving back to England, in 1990, Abdulrashid and his family moved to Kaduna, Northern Nigeria.
-He travelled around the world at young age and had a private school education.
+In 1990, Abdulrashid and his family moved to Kaduna, Nigeria.
+He travelled around the world at a young age and had a private school education.
 He attended Essence International School.

-In 2006, he moved back to England to live in South Croydon, Surrey.
-In 2012, Abdulrashid graduated with a BA in Drama and Applied theatre from St. Mary's University College in Twickenham.
+In 2006, he moved back to England to live in South Croydon, London In 2012, Abdulrashid graduated with a BA in Drama and Applied theatre from St. Mary's University College in Twickenham.